liveha/NMBU-BIO326/metaG_assembly.md

 I will now give you two choices:

-1) **Build your own bash job script** based on the documentation you just read, and the previouse sessions with Arturo.
+1) **Build your own bash job script** based on the documentation you just read, and the previous sessions with Arturo.
 Think: What kind of data do I have?
 What kind of information would I want in my outputs?
-What parameters i are reccomended (metagenome, ONT, slightly shallow sequencing coverage etc.)?
+What parameters i are recommended (metagenome, ONT, slightly shallow sequencing coverage etc.)?

 2) Jump to the section below, **Assembly using pre-made bash script as template**

-If you feel confident in what we have done until now, I would strongly andvise you to try on your own first (option 1).
+If you feel confident in what we have done until now, I would strongly advise you to try on your own first (option 1).
 For some of you, this will be easypeasy (and you could even try to assemble using Flye for the comparison: https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md)
-If this course is the first time you are working with HPC and slurm files, and everything is greek, option 2 is completely OK.
+If this course is the first time you are working with HPC and slurm files, and everything is Greek, option 2 is completely OK.

 ### Assembly using pre-made bash script as template